microsoft/vscode-docs/docs/python/run.md

 ## Run code within your Python project

-Whether you are running a single line, a single file, or an entire Python application, there are a number of ways the Python extension allows you to run Python code.
+The Python extension allows you to run Python code without any configuration needed.

 1. Click the **Run Python File in Terminal** play button in the top-right side of the editor.